 Managing the Complete Sales Cycle Top Tips

-Our live events featured one of Sales Impact Academy’s Founder Coaches, Ben Wright, who provided a peek behind the curtain at one of our courses, ‘Managing the Complete Sales Cycle’.
+Sales Impact Academy Founding Coach, Ben Wright, has provided a peek behind the curtain at one of our courses, ‘Managing the Complete Sales Cycle’.
 Becoming a Sales Impact Academy member allows you to take full advantage of the course’s all-encompassing practical toolkit which is applicable to any front-line salesperson working their way through the sales cycle.
 Read on for a taster of the types of content our course dishes out…

-The broadcast ‘Managing the Complete Sales Cycle’ covers five key tips for salespeople, all of which are designed to help you build and maintain momentum in your deals to give you the best possible chance of closing.
-Everything covered was taken from the Sales Impact Academy six week course, with coaches Ben Wright and Tom Glason.
+Our sneak-peek event, ‘Managing the Complete Sales Cycle’, covers five key tips for salespeople, all of which are designed to help you build and maintain momentum in your deals to give you the best possible chance of closing.
+Everything covered was taken from the Sales Impact Academy seven week course, with coaches Ben Wright and Tom Glason.

 Have a read of Ben’s Toolkit which will help you effectively build and maintain momentum within your sales, equip you with the skills and knowledge needed to be a top-performing sales professional, and beat your own revenue targets.